sammigachuhi/my_django/docs/12-model-modifications.md

-# Chapter 12
+# Chapter 12: Foreign keys

-## Foreign keys
+## What is a foreign key?

 A [foreign key](https://www.freecodecamp.org/news/how-to-use-a-foreign-key-in-django/) in Django is a field in your table that is used to link two tables together.
 Think of it as a field that enables a *many-to-one* relationship where a single author can have multiple books, a single customer can shop various items and a single blog can have many comments.
-A foreign key is what will be used to link a single row to several records or even the reverse.
+A foreign key is what will be used to link a single row to several records and vice versa.

 We already have a model that collects basic information: `survey_date`, `survey_time`, `territory`, and `area`.
 We would like to go a step further.
-The original idea was to create a dynamic choices list where we would have multiple-select question with a dropdown of the field team's names and a second follow-up question which would be single-select and based on the choices selected from the former.
-However, that proved tricky as shown [here](https://stackoverflow.com/questions/24431827/django-model-choice-field-depend-on-other-fields-choice).
+The original idea was to create a dynamic choices list where we would have multiple-select question.
+This would then be followed up by a second single-select question whose values would be dependent on the choice value in the preceding question.
+However, that proved tricky as explained in this [stack exchange](https://stackoverflow.com/questions/24431827/django-model-choice-field-depend-on-other-fields-choice).
 Nevertheless, we proceeded with the idea of Foreign keys as it is an important topic in Django.

 ## Modify the models

-In our `models.py` file, we would like to create the model that will be used to select all the team members that were part of the entourage of interviewing people.
+In our `models.py` file, we would like to create the model that will be used to select all the team members that were part of the interviewing team.

 Let's do so: